-Bringing a gene therapy from concept to reality is a complicated process and takes many years.
-By learning about that process—and seeking out genetic testing—those living with an inherited retinal disease (IRD) may better understand what clinical trials and potential future treatments may mean for them.
+By learning about that process—and seeking out genetic testing—those living with an inherited retinal disease (IRD) may better understand the value of clinical trials.

 Scientists have made incredible progress in their understanding of genetics.
 To date, almost 2,600 gene therapy clinical trials have been approved, are ongoing, or have been completed worldwide1—each one developed with the goal of creating a potential treatment for people living with a genetic disease, including inherited retinal diseases (IRDs).